Shamar/shamar.github.io/_posts/2018-10-11-math-science-and-technology.markdown

 From such simple definitions, we can infer that

 - Math is not about reality, just about our mind.
-- it's not Math if it cannot be learned through language: Math move knowledge out of a person mind, turning personal insight into the Culture of Humanity.
+- It's not Math if it cannot be learned through language: Math move knowledge out of a person mind, turning personal insight into the Culture of Humanity.
-- it's not Scince if it cannot described by Math.
+- It's not Science if it cannot be described by Math.
 - **Science is not about reality**, but about our perceptions of it.
 - Technology is Politics: from [wheel](https://en.wikipedia.org/wiki/Wheel) to [sail](https://en.wikipedia.org/wiki/Sail),
   from [writing](https://en.wikipedia.org/wiki/Writing#History) to [computers](https://en.wikipedia.org/wiki/Computer#History) up to [the Internet](https://medium.com/@giacomo_59737/the-web-is-still-a-darpa-weapon-31e3c3b032b8) and beyond,